 Sportsbooks employ gambling odds experts and algorithms to break down games.
 Together, they aim to determine how the two teams will play against each other, factoring in outside influences and historical performance, and coming up with a number based on all of their collective data.

 Here are some of the data points professional oddsmakers investigate when creating an NFL totals line:

 - The matchup (strong defenses vs weak offenses, weak defenses vs strong offenses, etc)

 - Offensive and defensive efficiency

-- Scoring averages
+- Scoring averages of both teams

 With the combined score coming in at just 40, those who had picked the over found themselves absolutely at a loss for what happened.
 Those who bet the under were happy to be counting their profits.